 Urination can cause the body to lose a lot of water, and this can be a problem.
-For one thing, men typically need to intake around 3.7 liters of water a day, while women need an average of 2.7 liters.
+For one thing, men typically need to intake around 3.7 litres of water a day, while women need an average of 2.7 litres.

-When your body doesn’t meet these parameters adequately, or when the body urinates more water than absorption, feelings of enhanced thirst, nausea, and weakness can persist.
+When your body does not meet these parameters adequately, or when the body urinates more water than absorption, feelings of enhanced thirst, nausea, and weakness can persist.
 You can also experience a follow-up fainting and in extreme cases death.

 #5 Palpitations or Cardiac Arrhythmia